dennis90/impsorter/README.md

 ## Known Issues

-This extension is still in development, initial release does not include a lot of functionality.
+This extension is still in development, initial release does not include a lot of functionality nor flexibilty.

 ## Release Notes